 Here below are some tips for a successful application form that converts.

-Autosave applications!
+- Autosave applications!
 Since some application forms are not made to be done in one sitting.
 Applicants should have the option to leave and come back later to edit their applications.
-With autosave, you make sure that their data is saved while they type.

 10. Chat Support